Solinea/kubernetes-elasticsearch-cluster/README.md

 **gsk-search** consists of Kubernetes service definition files that can be use to create an Elasticsearch cluster on the Google Cloud and other Kubernetes cloud platforms.
 The **gsk-search** service is exposed only to other cloud platform cluster nodes, but it does publicly expose a Kibana UI service - **gsk-kibana** - which can be used to explore the data in the Elasticsearch cluster.

 **NOTE**: This repo is actually a clone of the [kubernetes-elasticsearch-cluster](#kec) described in a subsequent section.
-The Kibana Docker image and K8 services files are not part of this original repo and have ben added here.
+The Kibana Docker image and K8 services files are not part of this original repo and have been added here.
+These files should probably live elsewhere.

 ## Build and Deploy Images